 - If possible cancel your outdoor activity.
 Try to complete your work early in the morning or during after sunset.

 - Never leave your children or animals in a parked car in hot weather.
-In hot weather the temperature inside a closed car increase rapidly which can be dangerous for your children’s or animals.
+In hot weather, the temperature inside a closed car increases rapidly which can be dangerous for your children’s or animals.